Statistical interactions and boson-anyon duality in fractional quantum Hall fluids

-{\it Bosonic topological phases--} Let us now look into the role of the dynamics in this bosonization scheme.
-For non-interacting electrons in a single LL with no disorder, the Hamiltonian is just an identity.
-In the dual description, even though the statistical properties of the particles have changed (either from fermions or anyons to bosons), the bosons are also non-interacting.
+{\it Bosonic topological phases--} For non-interacting electrons in a single LL with no disorder, the Hamiltonian is just an identity.
+In the dual description, even though the statistical properties of the particles have changed, the bosons are also non-interacting.
 Similarly, if we bosonize within $\mathcal H_{[\frac{1}{3},-2]}$ when electrons interact with $\hat V^{\text{2bdy}}_1$ (so that Laughlin quasiholes are non-interacting), the resulting bosons will be non-interacting as well.
 Thus in a system with no dynamics at all, statistical interaction is also absent.
 If we introduce interaction between electrons or anyons, non-trivial interaction between bosons in the dual picture will develop.
 The latter can be determined by imposing exact mapping of the energy spectra in the two pictures, in addition to the mapping of the many-body states we have established.
-The resultant interaction between bosons then also captures the statistical interaction between fermions or anyons in the respective (truncated) Hilbert space.
+The microscopic interaction between bosons then also captures the statistical interaction between fermions or anyons in the respective (truncated) Hilbert space.